Your Information, Your Rights

 Everyone working in the NHS is subject to the Common Law Duty of Confidence.
 Information provided in confidence will only be used for the purposes advised with the consent given by the patient, unless there are circumstances covered by the law.
 The NHS Digital Code of Practice on Confidential Information applies to all our staff and they are required to protect your information, inform you of how your information will be used, and allow you to decide if and how your information can be shared.
-Anyone who accesses your data within the Practice can only do so using a ‘smartcard’ that identifies him/her and what he/she accessed and they are staff are expected to make sure information is kept confidential and receive annual training on how to do this.
+Anyone who accesses your data within the Practice is expected to make sure information is kept confidential and receives annual training on how to do this.

 As previously advised we use a combination of technology and working practices to ensure that the information contained with your NHS medical record (paper and electronic format) is kept confidential and secure.
 Your records are back up securely in line with NHS standard procedures.
 We ensure that the information we hold is kept in secure locations, is protected by appropriate security and access and is restricted to authorised personnel.
 We make sure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where data that could or does identify a person are processed.

 We are committed to protecting your privacy and will only use information collected lawfully in accordance with:

 - Common Law Duty of Confidentiality

 - NHS Codes of Confidentiality and Information Security